wetryingtodorock/getblock-docs/en/rpc-service/bsc/ws/bsc_net_peerCount.md

 ---
-title: bsc:net_peerCount \[WebSocket\]
+title: bsc:net_peerCount - Binance Smart Chain
-description: Returns the number of peers currently connected to the client.
+description: Example code for the bsc:net_peerCount ws method. Сomplete guide on how to use bsc:net_peerCount ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters